Access to Care

 Access to Mental Health Providers

-Summary: There is only one mental health provider for every 810 people in Goodhue County.
-While this number is improving, it is still significantly harder to find a mental health care provider in our county than it is in the state or U.S.
+Summary: Here’s good news and bad news.
+The good news is there are more mental health providers in Goodhue County today than in the last 10 years—which means more people are finding help.
+The bad news: With one provider for every 740 people, it is still significantly harder to find a mental health care provider in Goodhue County than it is in the state or U.S.

 Details: Access in this context is defined as the ratio of the general population to mental health providers.